rewachauhan/Neural-Networks/README.md

 Implementation of neural networks from scratch using Python.
 It is a simple classification neural network.

-Testing on dataset yet to be implemented
+Testing on dataset yet to be implemented.